 4. ‘Consider’ it.
 “Thanks for the suggestion, we’ll look into it.”

-5. Have other ideas.
+5. Have other plans.
 “I like that idea, but we’ve already got other plans.”

 6. Defer to the experts.
 “Our suppliers recommended we do it this way, so we figured we’d trust their expertise!”